ArnavPallapotu/student/_posts/2025-11-07-finalreview-sprint3.md

 ## Team Dynamics Success

-What made this sprint successful was how well we worked together:
+Compared to Sprint 1, our teamwork was much better in comparison, however I somehow felt like I had to assign my own work to myself rather than being given tasks to do.

 **Communication:**
-- Daily standup messages in our group chat
+- Messages to each other in our group chat
-- Weekly video calls to check major progress
-- Shared Google Doc for tracking who's doing what
+- Work together as a team every 4th period
+- Updated each other on how everything was going
 - Honest feedback when something wasn't working

 **Problem-Solving:**
 When someone hit a roadblock, we'd:
-1. Try to solve it individually for ~30 minutes
-2. Ask the group chat for hints
-3. Screen-share if it's still not working
-4. Document the solution so others don't hit the same issue
+1. Work through it together as a team
+2. Message each other at home
+3. Make sure that we don't repeat mistakes

-**Code Quality:**
+**Code Quality Improvements:**
-- Code reviews before merging
+- Code reviews before pushing (theming got completely messed up when we didnt check, and afterwards, we checked each push with eachother)
-- Consistent naming conventions
+- Consistent naming conventions (We ended up changing the permalinks a lot and it got confusing)
-- Comments on complex logic
-- README documentation for setup

 ---